arista-eosplus/ansible-eos-mlag/README.md

 Connection Variables
 --------------------

+Ansible EOS roles require the following connection information to establish communication with the nodes in your inventory.
+This information can exist in the Ansible group_vars or host_vars directories, or in the playbook itself.

 |         Key | Required | Choices    | Description                              |
 | ----------: | -------- | ---------- | ---------------------------------------- |
 |        host | yes      |            | Specifies the DNS host name or address for connecting to the remote device over the specified *transport*.
 The value of *host* is used as the destination address for the transport. |